 Managing both positive and negative comments with care is a vital component to establishing a strong and trustworthy image of your brand online – keep this in mind every time you’re tempted to leave a comment unanswered.

-Responding to comments on Facebook Ads
+Managing comments on Facebook Ads

-It is a bit different, though – it will require a bit more attention and effort.
+It is a bit different to manage Facebook Ads comments, though – it will require a bit more attention and effort.
 It is also a more serious game – there’s more to win but also more to lose if you make a mistake.
 Here’s why:

-Facebook Ads comments do not appear on your regular feed

-… because dark posts cannot be accessed through your feed.
+Facebook Ads comments do not appear on your regular feed because dark posts cannot be accessed through your feed.

 This makes it easier to miss some of the comments users leave on your ads.
 And if you do, you might miss a comment that could have either brought in a paying customer or started a crisis situation.

 A tangible investment is involved